ABC Juniors Program

 An Arkansas Native from North Little Rock, Yates first began his rowing career when ABC reformed in 2006.
 During his years with the ABC masters crew he competed six consecutive years at the Head of the Hooch and other regional regattas in MO and OK.
 He attended the recent Level Two U.S. Rowing Coaching Clinic in Waco, TX.
 By the time he completes his Level Two certification this summer he will be the only person in Arkansas to hold this accreditation.

-During his years at LR Catholic High Yates was on the MCJROTC drill team, the physical fitness team, starred in annual musicals and all-region choir.
+During his years at LR Catholic High Yates competed with the MCJROTC drill team, the physical fitness team, held leading roles in annual musicals and all-region choir.
 He served terms as Lodge and Section Chief of the Order of the Arrow's SR-3B.
 He's a Vigil Honor recipient of the Founders Award and Eagle Scout.
 He logged nearly a thousand miles over several backpacking excursions at the Philmont High Adventure Base and worked as a guide for canoeing trips in the Boundary Waters of Northern Minnesota.

 Yates lives with his wife Jessica at their home in North Little Rock with their west highland terrier, Gracie.

-His days away from the Boathouse are spent honing his engineering skills for CenturyLink.
-In his spare time, he enjoys racing with the Grande Maumelle Sailing Club, bowhunting, and cycling.
+In his time away from the Boathouse, Yates is an ISP Access Engineer for CenturyLink.
+He enjoys racing with the Grande Maumelle Sailing Club, bowhunting, and cycling.